What is Disc Golf?

 The Game

-Instead of a ball and clubs, players throw a plastic disc (or “Frisbee”) into a standing metal basket (which has loose hanging chains to help catch the disc).
+Instead of a ball and clubs, players throw a plastic flying disc into a standing metal basket (which has loose hanging chains to help catch the disc).
 Players throw from a designated tee towards a target basket, and, as in ball golf, try to do so in as few throws as possible.
 A course typically has 9 or 18 “holes” (fairways with tees and baskets).

 Disc golf “holes” are shorter than in ball golf, play is faster, and the game can be played in spaces shared with other users, such as public parks.